GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

   &hat(A)_t^((infinity)) &&:= sum_(l=0)^(infinity) gamma^l delta_(t+l)^V &&= r_t + gamma r_(t+1) + gamma^2 r_(t+2) + dots - V(s_t),
 $
 where $delta_t^V$ estimates the #acr("TD") error.
-While all of those quantities do approximate $A_t$, they offer different tradeoffs.
+While all those quantities approximate $A_t$, they offer different tradeoffs.
 Indeed, as $V(s_t)$ is not the exact value function $V^(pi, gamma)$ for this policy, the estimator is biased.
 However, this bias decreases when $k -> + infinity$ as the term $V(s_(t+k))$ becomes increasingly dampened.
 $V(s_t)$ remains constant among the class of estimators and thus does not affect the relative bias of $hat(A)_t^((k))$.